Indie game: Distribution

 Continued Internet growth led to dedicated video game sites that served as repositories for shareware and other games, indie and mainstream alike, such as GameSpy's FilePlanet.
-A new issue had arise for larger mainstream games that featured multiplayer elements, in that updated and patches could easily be distributed through these sites but making sure all users were equally informed of the updates was difficult, and without the updates, some players would be unable to participate in multiplayer modes.
+A new issue had arisen for larger mainstream games that featured multiplayer elements, in that updates and patches could easily be distributed through these sites but making sure all users were equally informed of the updates was difficult, and without the updates, some players would be unable to participate in multiplayer modes.
 Valve built the Steam software client originally to serve these updates automatically for their games, but over time, it became a digital storefront that users could also purchase games through.
 For indie games, Steam started curating third-party titles (including some indies) onto the service by 2005, later adding Steam Greenlight in 2012 that allowed any developer to propose their game for addition onto the service to the userbase, and ultimately replacing Greenlight with Steam Direct in 2017 where any developer can add their game to the service for a small fee.

-While Steam remains the largest digital storefront for personal computer distribution, a number of other storefronts have opened since, with Itch.io, established in 2013, more focused on serving indie games over mainstream ones, providing the develop with store pages and other tools to help with marketing.
-Others serve more as digital retailers, giving tools to the indie developer to be able to accept and redeem online purchases and distribute the game, such as Humble Bundle, but otherwise leaving the marketing to the developer.
+While Steam remains the largest digital storefront for personal computer distribution, a number of other storefronts have since opened.
+For example, Itch.io, established in 2013, has been more focused on serving indie games over mainstream ones, providing the developers with store pages and other tools to help with marketing.
+Other services act more as digital retailers, giving tools to the indie developer to be able to accept and redeem online purchases and distribute the game, such as Humble Bundle, but otherwise leaving the marketing to the developer.

 On consoles, the distribution of an indie game is handled by the console's game store, once the developer has been approved by the console manufacturer.
-Similarly for mobile, the distribution of the game is handled by the app store provider once the developer has been approved to release apps on that type of device.
+Similarly, for mobile games, the distribution of the game is handled by the app store provider once the developer has been approved to release apps on that type of device.
 In either case, all aspects of payment, redemption and distribution are handled at the manufacturer/app store provider level.

 A recent trend for some of the more popular indies is a limited physical release, typical for console-based versions.
 The distributor Limited Run Games was formed to produce limited runs of games, most commonly successful indie titles that have a proven following that would have a market for a physical edition.
 These versions are typically produced as special editions with additional physical products like art books, stickers, and other small items in the game's case.
 Other such distributors include Super Rare Games, Special Reserve Games, and Strictly Limited Games.